f4pga/f4pga-arch-defs/utils/vlog/tests/multiple_instance/README.md

  - [ ] leaf pb\_type xml is generated
  - [ ] automatic inclusion of sub modules in model and pb\_type files

-## Pack pattern inferrence
+## Pack pattern inference

- - [ ] automatic pack patern inferrence for all the direct internal module connetions
+ - [ ] automatic pack pattern inference for all the direct internal module connections